Last updated: April 8, 2020 By Arvin Reynold

 - TT loves are missing the clear and separately sold visor.

 Finding a high-quality aero helmet for you shouldn’t be a headache.
-Since the first order of business is for a helmet to provide a protective barrier between your head and any object it may come in contact with should a crash occur, all models are manufactured to pass safety standards, or they don’t reach the market.
+Since the first order of business is for a helmet to provide a protective barrier between your head and any object it may come in contact with should a crash occur, all different types of triathlon helmets are manufactured to pass safety standards, or they don’t reach the market.

 Knowing that the choice for a great aero helmet will depend on your personal preferences.
-For instance, do you need a high-end model for professional competition or a cheap aero helmet for casual biking?
+For instance, do you need a high-end bike helmet for professional competition or a cheap aero helmet for casual biking?